smfhashmi/iep_consulting/content/bio/_index.md

 ---
-bio:
+bioArea:
-  name: Florina David Colar
+  name: FLORINA DAVID COLAR
-  occupation: M.A., M.S., BCBA, LBA
+  occupation: M.A., M.S., BCBA, LBA, QBA, BCASE
   aboutYou: "I was born in Transylvania, Romania.
 At an early age, I developed an
     interest in psychology and helping others.
 In 2006 I graduated from Babes-Bolyai State University in Romania with a B.S. in Clinical Psychology.